gsiems/bac-tract/README.md

 # bac-tract

-Extract data from bacpac files
+A feasibility study in extracting data from MS SQL-Server bacpac files (BACpac-exTRACT)